+There is no hard-and-fast definition for watering deeply, but it generally means that the water can soak at least eight inches below the soil surface.
+The reason behind watering deeply is that most plant roots are not sitting close to the soil surface.
 They have worked their way down into the soil, in search of water and nutrients.
-This helps protect the plant in times of drought, because the soil surface will dry out much quicker than it will below ground, where the soil is cooler.
+This helps protect the plant in times of drought because the soil surface will dry out much quicker than it will below ground, where the soil is cooler.
 Since you cannot control the rain, there will be weeks when your garden will get much more water than it needs and weeks when it will be your responsibility to see that your garden is watered.

 How to Test How Much Water Your Garden is Getting

-How quickly water runs through soil and how much is absorbed for the roots to access will depend on what type of soil you have, the weather conditions, and how fast the water is being applied.
+How quickly water runs through the soil and how much is absorbed for the roots to access will depend on what type of soil you have, the weather conditions, and how fast the water is being applied.

-Water your garden by what ever method you have and then wait a half and hour.
-At that time, dig down into the soil with a trowel.
-If it's not wet 8 inches or more below the surface, it might be that you haven't watered enough or it could be that you watered too fast and the water ran off elsewhere.
+However, there's a simple test to get an approximate idea of how much water is falling on your garden.
+Water your garden and then wait half an hour.
+Dig down into the soil with a trowel.
+If it's not wet eight inches or more below the surface, it might be that you haven't watered enough or it could be that you watered too fast and the water ran off elsewhere.
 It is probably both.

 Next time, try a more gentle stream of water for a longer period.
 A gentle soak for an hour or two is better than puddling soil around your plants and moving on.
 It primes the soil to absorb more water and allows the water to spread out in the soil.